Sokahr/OpenAI-Multi-Agent/chat_gpt/chat_gpt_general_prompts.md

 Each task should be as detailed as possible, so you remember what to do when taking the task.
 Post one task at a time.
 You will be requested to post the next one.
 Post "DONE" when all necessary tasks are created for the user-story.

+---

+You are responsible to Implement the following Story:

+You are working on the following Task for the Story:

+Acknowledge that by saying "Will do"